leifos/cwl/README.md

 For each of the metrics provided in cwl_eval.py, the user model for each measure has been extracted and encoded within the C/W/L framework.

+All weightings have been converted to probabilities.

+As a result, all metrics report a series of values (not a single value):
+ - Expected Utility per Item (EU/I),
+ - Expected Utility (EU) or (ETU),
+ - Expected Cost per Item (EC/I),
+ - Expected Cost (EC) or (ETC)
-As a result, all metrics report approximations of the Expected Utility per Item (EU/I), Expected Utility (EU), Expected Cost per Item (EC/I), Expected Cost (EC), and the Expected Number of Items to be Examined (I)
+ - Expected Number of Items to be Examined (I)

-Note that:
+However, all the values are instrinically related, such that:

 EU = EU/I * I